 Water of the appropriate quality used in the preparation of dialysis fluid is a crucial prerequisite for haemodialysis and related therapies.
 International standards have been developed to promote the installation of fit for purpose water treatment facilities for haemodialysis and to secure the routine production of dialysis water suitable for use for haemodialysis.

-Middle East Testing Services and Research Centre provides appropriate testing which makes sure the temperature level and composition of chemicals like chlorine, magnesium and calcium is relevant.
+Middle East Testing Services LLC provides appropriate testing which makes sure the temperature level and composition of chemicals like chlorine, magnesium and calcium is relevant.
 The methods such as carbon filtering, water softening and reverse osmosis to achieve the required result.
 Our specialists work adhering to the standards of Association for Advancement of Medical Instrumentation (AAMI).